Pietrasanta, Italy: The Ultimate Destination for Art Lovers Seeking Classic and Modern Works

-Pietrasanta lies a few kilometres away from Forte Dei Marmi, the Ligurian beach area.
-It has its origins in the Middle Ages and was founded in 1255 by Guiscardo da Pietrasanta, the leader of Lucca, and was the ancient capital of the Medici headquarters in Versilia.
-Over the centuries, it has become a town with more than 20,000 inhabitants.
+Pietrasanta is located just a few kilometres from Forte dei Marmi, in the Ligurian coastal area.
+With origins dating back to the Middle Ages, it was founded in 1255 by Guiscardo da Pietrasanta, the leader of Lucca, and once served as the ancient capital of the Medici headquarters in Versilia.
+Over the centuries, it has grown into a charming town with a population of more than 20,000 inhabitants.

-• Historic buildings in the centre of Pietrasanta
+• Historic Landmarks in the Heart of Pietrasanta

 Restaurants in Pietrasanta, Italy